 All digital marketers will attest that current click fraud protection is an art form and not a science.
-The only way to bridge the gap between art and science is data.
+The only way to bridge the gap between art and science is through data.
 With the ability to record up to 34-data points this is how ClickMeter helps its users identify and analyze when they believe they’re a victim of click fraud.
 The signs of fraudulent or malicious clicks vary but all maintain a similar theme.

-- Unexpected spike in the volume of events
+- An unexpected spike in the volume of events

-- High volume of non-unique events to unique clicks
+- The high volume of non-unique events to unique clicks

 - The high volume of BOT events

 - Many clicks from countries not included in the target

-- High volume of traffic from few IPs
+- The high volume of traffic from few IPs

 Click fraud protection

 starts with identifying the problem (science) and then using the data provided to identify the cause (art).
-With ClickMeter users have the data to identify the problem with their in dashboard reporting and the tools to identify the cause.
-With our TOP reporting feature on link by link basis and the capability to download data to a CSV.
-Excel file users can machine their click by click data to identify sources of the fraudulent traffic.
+With ClickMeter users have the data to identify the problem with their dashboard reporting and the tools to identify the cause.
+With our TOP reporting feature on link-by-link basis and the capability to download data to a CSV.
+Excel file users can machine their click-by-click data to identify sources of fraudulent traffic.

 An unexpected spike in the volume of events